t-aggelos/tokiponedo/README.md

 - `(X|Y|Z)` stands for "pick either X, Y, or Z"
 - The asterisk (`*`) means that an object of the same form as the preceding one may occur any number of times (*including* zero)
 ## Verbs & Nouns
-In toki pona, most verbs are also nouns.
+In toki pona, verbs are also nouns.
 This isn't really true in this tokiponedo.
 Instead, we mutate the suffix of a word to "verb"-ify it and "noun"-ify it.
 - To make a verb a noun you simply append `ijo` to the noun.
 - To make a noun a Verb you simply append `ru` to the noun.